stevehook/lotus-todo/README.md

 A simple app to experiment with hanami and react.js.

 The back-end is implemented with a hanami server on a PostgreSQL database.
-The front-end is built with the Yeoman angular generator.
+The angular.js front-end was built with the Yeoman angular generator.

 ##Database setup